aarczynski/javamicroservicesdemo/README.md

 * Spring percentile metrics do not work with OTEL Agent.

 # Future plans
-* Prepare local setup using Minikube
+* Prepare local setup using Minikube.
-* Deploy it on some remote servers and orchestrate cloud using K8S, consider using Terraform
+* Deploy it on some remote servers and orchestrate cloud using K8S, consider using Terraform.
-* Prepare CI/CD for above
+* Prepare CI/CD for above.
 * implement backpressure or circuit breaker.